After two years of threatened species monitoring in Albury, in 2020 Albury Conservation Company has expanded our program into Wodonga.

 - The program was initially funded entirely by Albury Conservation Company, including advertising for and recruiting a wildlife ecologist (Dylan McWhinney, DM Ecological) in April 2018.

 - Potential monitoring sites were identified and mapped by Liam Grimmett (LG Spatial) on behalf of Albury Conservation Company.

 - Permits were obtained to undertake the research, including Animal Ethics approval from Charles Sturt University, a wildlife research permit from NSW Government, and site access was negotiated with a variety of land owners, including the Albury Environmental Land network.

 Why is the monitoring being done?

 - Squirrel Gliders are a threatened species in NSW, listed as ‘vulnerable’.
+The species is listed as Endangered in Victoria.
 This means they are on the slippery slope to extinction.

 - Thurgoona / Wirlinga contains a regionally significant population of Squirrel Gliders, however they face an uncertain future in Albury’s growth area.
 If we are not careful, they are at risk of becoming locally extinct.